 Self-Reinforced Polymeric Materials with Enhanced Processability and Toughness

-- by technology based companies to make high performance materials for specific applications.
+- High performance materials for specific purposes

 US 8,455,096 Issued